bendelevi/jobsearch/README.md

 # jobsearch
 A retool app to keep track of my applications, generate resumes and predict my applications' success

-I started applying for jobs and realized that I am applying for the same jobs again or I forget the answers I give to the questions in the application during the interview.
-I decided to build an app using retool to keep track of my applications.
-I used the retool database which leverages a PostgreSQL DB.
-I also used some of the new features like the OpenAI integration to enhance the product.
+When I started applying for jobs, I realized I was reapplying to the same positions or forgetting my responses to application questions by the time of the interview.
+To solve this, I built an app using Retool to manage and track my job applications.
+This app leverages a PostgreSQL database and incorporates OpenAI integration to enhance the product.
 # The database
-I used retool's built-in Postgres DB.
-I uploaded the schemas in the directory.
-The Tables are as follows:
+I utilized Retool's built-in PostgreSQL database.
+The database schema includes the following tables:
 ```
 job_search: id (pk), company_name, field, position, salary_low, salary_high, date_applied, resume_version, link, favourite, resume_url
 interactions: id (pk), application_id (FK), thoughts, date, interaction_number, type (enum), status (enum)